Kionix

-Kionix, Inc. is a manufacturer of MEMS inertial sensors.
-Headquartered in Ithaca, New York, United States, the company is a wholly owned subsidiary of ROHM Co., Ltd. of Japan.
+Kionix, Inc. was a manufacturer of MEMS inertial sensors.
+Formerly headquartered in Ithaca, New York, United States, the company is a wholly owned subsidiary of ROHM Co., Ltd. of Japan.
 Kionix developed high-aspect-ratio silicon micromachining based on research originally conducted at Cornell University.
-The company offers inertial sensors, and development tools and application support to enable motion-based gaming; user-interface functionality in mobile handsets, personal navigation and TV remote controllers; and hard-disk-drive drop protection in mobile products.
+The company offered inertial sensors, development tools and application support to enable motion-based gaming; user-interface functionality in mobile handsets, personal navigation and TV remote controllers; and hard-disk-drive drop protection in mobile products.
 The company's MEMS products are also used in the automotive, industrial and health-care sectors.
 Kionix is ISO 9001:2008 and TS16949 registered.

 History

-Founded in 1993, Kionix supplies silicon microelectromechanical systems (MEMS) accelerometer products.
+Founded in 1993, Kionix supplied silicon microelectromechanical systems (MEMS) accelerometer products.
 Kionix introduced a tri-axis accelerometer in a small form-factor package.

 In November, 2009, ROHM Co., Ltd. of Japan acquired Kionix.

+As of April 1, 2026, ROHM has exited the MEMS accelerometer market and as a result no Kionix-branded chips remain in production.
+The former headquarters of Kionix in Ithaca, NY is now owned and operated by Menlo Micro of Irvine, California, United States.